What can I borrow from CCPL and for how long?

 Media Type Loan Period Borrow Limit

-Books 28 days Unlimited
+Books & Books on CD 28 days Unlimited

 New Books 14 days Unlimited